 According to Car Advice, the average vehicle age in Australia is about 10.1 years.
 But some of you might be able to drive your vehicle for a lot more than that if you follow these tips:

 - Don’t neglect the check engine light.
 If you are thinking about buying some time by putting off routine maintenance then you should be expecting an exorbitant emergency repair.

 - Don’t ever let the gas tank go empty or too low.
 This way you will prevent debris and other waste from going to the fuel filter, and it will help your engine from having to work too hard.
 A pro tip is to not let your vehicle sit idle especially when stuck in traffic congestions.

 - Take your vehicle to authorized and company-recommended service centers.
-Make sure that they perform vital checks and replacements like tyres rotations and oil change.
+Make sure that they perform vital checks and replacements like tyres rotations and oil changes.

 - If you prefer repairing the vehicle yourself then be sure to use genuine parts.
-Fake car parts are the leading cause of unexpected vehicle breakdown.
+Fake car parts are the leading cause of unexpected vehicle breakdowns.

 Finally, regardless of whichever problems are plaguing your beloved car, it would be wise to note that all of the problems listed above are difficult to cure, and selling it to a junk car dealer is the best resort for that matter.

 Depending on which car you have along with the time period of possession, only after ascertaining these two particular factors amongst others can you get a price estimate from your junk car dealer.